top of page

 • Writer's pictureCascade Communications

 When I started in PR many, many years ago there was barely an Internet, in fact we didn't even have computers in our office for every employee.
-We created and implemented multi-million dollar PR campaigns based on an almost 40-year old formula.
-Sure it's morphed some, but most corporate PR agencies continue using it, and sadly, many who come out of those firms to start their own continue to perpetuate the formulaic approach to PR.
+We created and implemented multi-million dollar campaigns based on an almost 40-year old PR formula.
+Sure, it's morphed some, but most corporate PR agencies continue using it as a foundation, and sadly, many who come out of those firms to start their own continue to perpetuate the formulaic approach to PR.

 With that said, there are many who have more than embraced new media, they actually (gasp) customize a campaign for each of their clients.